Joshtomith/Joshtomith.github.io/project1.md

 ## 3. Additional Considerations

 This is a compilation of programs that come together to form a larger project.
 Its much easier to utilize online compilers with how many languages the project switches between.
-That being said the Shell program's text file that holds sample words is to big for most online compilers.
+That being said the Shell program's text file that holds sample words is too big for most online compilers.
 In that case, as mentioned in instuctions, you would have to utilize a linux machine to run the shell program.
 Alternatively, you can simply provide your own words.txt to run from.

 For more details see [README.md file](https://github.com/Joshtomith/Scripting-Project-Portfolio/blob/main/README.md).